standardhealth/cimpl-doc/docs/cimpl6ObjectiveFHIR.md

 Objective FHIR ("OBF") is an [**object-oriented**](https://en.wikipedia.org/wiki/Object-oriented_programming) abstraction of FHIR.
 It provides modelers a way to define a detailed clinical information model by subclassing, extending, and constraining a pre-existing class library.
 These classes can then be translated automatically into FHIR profiles, FHIR Implementation Guides, data dictionaries, schemas, and other assets, using a choice of the three major FHIR versions: DSTU 2, STU 3, and R4.

+OBF serves as the base class library for the Clinical Information Modeling and Profiling Language (CIMPL).
+Use of OBF with CIMPL is optional, but recommended. _Tabula rasa_ (blank slate) use of CIMPL is also possible and appropriate for some projects.
+For more information on the choice between using OBF and the _tabula rasa_ approach, see [CIMPL 6 User Guide](cimpl6UserGuide.md).

 ### Philosophy

 OBF classes resemble FHIR R4, but differ in carefully considered ways that increase consistency and reusability of the resulting models and profiles.
 Objective FHIR allows data structures of all sorts to be reused.
 This means that individual data elements and frequently-occurring structures can be defined once and used repeatedly.

-Objective FHIR addresses one of the frequent criticisms of FHIR, specifically its [lack of horizontal consistency](https://wolandscat.net/2019/05/05/a-fhir-experience-consistently-inconsistent/).
-FHIR not only uses different _names_ for equivalent things in different resources, but often, altogether different modeling approaches.
-This is a result of having resources managed by separate groups.
-OBF creates a layer that smooths over many of these differences, not for aesthetic or theoretical reasons, but to make the whole framework easier to learn, enable greater code reuse, and most importantly, to make the resulting clinical models **more interoperable**.
+Objective FHIR addresses one of the most frequent criticisms of FHIR, namely, its [lack of consistency](https://wolandscat.net/2019/05/05/a-fhir-experience-consistently-inconsistent/).
+FHIR not only uses different _names_ for equivalent things in different resources, but sometimes, entirely different modeling approaches.
+This is almost certainly the result of having resources managed by separate HL7 work groups.
+OBF creates a layer that smooths over many of these differences, not for aesthetic or theoretical reasons, but to make the whole framework easier to learn, enable greater code reuse, and most importantly, to make the resulting clinical models _more interoperable_.

 OBF also insulates modelers from differences between FHIR versions.
-The OBF classes are based on FHIR R4, but the same content is mapped to previous versions, specifically, DSTU 2 and STU 3.
+The OBF classes are based on FHIR R4, but the same content is mapped to DSTU 2 and STU 3.
 This means you can model once and publish the same content across multiple FHIR versions.

 ### Meta-Model

 Objective FHIR has been developed using the Clinical Information Modeling and Profiling Language (CIMPL).
 CIMPL is a powerful, FHIR-aware, high-level language for creating clinical models.
-Expressing the model in CIMPL means that Objective FHIR models can automatically be turned into FHIR Profiles, Implementation Guides, data dictionaries, and other useful artifacts, in multiple FHIR versions.
+Expressing the model in CIMPL means that Objective FHIR models can automatically be turned into FHIR Profiles, Implementation Guides, data dictionaries, and other useful artifacts, across multiple FHIR versions.

 Conceptually, there is nothing that prevents the same model from be expressed in other formalisms, some of which are mentioned in the [Appendix](#Appendix:-Relationship-to-Other-Initiatives).
-However, OBF in CIMPL is a complete, ready-made solution.
+However, OBF with CIMPL is a complete, proven, ready-made solution that has created rich FHIR content, such as the [mCODE Implementation Guide](http://build.fhir.org/ig/HL7/fhir-mCODE-ig/branches/master/index.html).

 ### Mapping to FHIR

-One of the significant benefits of the OBF framework, compared to using CIMPL alone, is that mapping to FHIR has already been done for you.
-In most cases, you don't have to worry about mapping, and you can focus entirely on modeling.
-The only exceptions are when you create a new class that doesn't inherit from a pre-mapped OBF class, override a previous mapping (rare), or add an extension to a pre-mapped class that requires mapping to a nested extension.
+One of the significant benefits of the OBF framework, compared to using CIMPL _tabula rasa_, is that mapping to FHIR has already been done for you.
+In most cases, any model you create will be mapped to FHIR without additional effort.
+The only exceptions are when you create a new class that doesn't inherit from a pre-mapped OBF class (rare), override a previous mapping (very rare), or add an extension to a pre-mapped class that requires mapping to a nested extension (even more rare).

 ### Coverage

 Not all FHIR R4 resources are covered by Objective FHIR.
 We are working to expand the coverage.
 The model documentation is the best source to determine if OBF covers your needs.

-### Naming

-Attribute names in OBF may differ from FHIR names.
-When they do so, it is usually to make the meaning of the attribute more explicit.
-OBF names are meant to be meaningful outside of the context of a single class.

-For example, the FHIR attribute `Encounter.period` is not entirely self-explanatory, especially when `period` is considered alone, outside of the context provided by `Encounter`.
-To be more reusable, OBF uses the name `OccurrencePeriod`.
-Coupled with a different event, such as a procedure, the renamed attribute's meaning is more clear.
-Although an attribute name is rarely a sufficient definition, OBF moves the needle in that direction.
+If you need additional class coverage for your project, please [contact the project team](about.md).

 ### Subclassing